ReproNim/module-reproducible-basics/_episodes/05-misc.md

   you might like to report it there or ask to have package being updated there

-- Do not try to describe the problem in your own words if you are not 100% sure what the problem is.
-An even if you are sure -- **provide concise and reproducible example that demonstrates the problem** be it a script, or a list of steps in a GUI-driven software
+- **Do not try to describe the problem in your own words** if you are not 100% sure what the problem is.
+And even if you are sure -- **provide a concise and reproducible example that demonstrates the problem** be it a script, or a list of steps in a GUI-driven software

 - **Make sure that your example is complete**, i.e. that is not just a ripped out piece without necessary imports etc. and that it does reproduce the issue

   - Try to run it on another computer with similar setup -- does it reproduce or not, include that information in your report

-- Do not forget to **provide relevant information**, such as:
+- **Provide relevant information**, such as:

   - The operating system and its version